davidsneighbour/components/README.md

 # dnb-hugo-netlification

-Theme component with Netlify helpers.
-Redirection (faster and SEO wise better than Hugo's (we still love you Hugo)).
-Headers (content security policies, caching, security).
-And more (soon).
+This is a Hugo theme component with helpers for Netlify redirects and headers.
+This type of redirection is faster and SEO wise better than Hugo's method of adding `meta-refresh` commands.
+The default headers added by this component contain proper content security policies, caching directives and improve security.

-# Installation
+## Installation

 To make this component work you need to add some lines to your config.toml.
-This is not too hard, but you should be careful where to add.
+This is not too complicated, but you need to be careful where to add them.
+Don't add these lines below the `[params]` or any other section.

 ```
 theme = ["dnb-hugo-netlification", "your-theme"]